TrevorBushnell/TrevorBushnell.github.io/content/blog/03-Top 10 Undergrad Songs.md

 For the next few minutes, Dr. Stohlmann talked to us about the Glee Club.
 She reminded us that the Glee Club was the historic choir on campus - they were the ensemble that was the best of the best, not just at Gonzaga but across the nation.
 She told us that she saw the numbers of the people registered for Glee Club and it was very low and she wanted to see the membership of the group go up.

 Then the kicker came.
 Stohlmann told us that she doesn't believe that non-auditioned doesn't mean not good.
 Most choral programs tell us otherwise.
-But having the historic significance that the Glee Club possesses, Dr. Stohlmann told us that Glee Club can't give the same good opportunities to Glee Club with the numbers that small.
+But having the historic significance that the Glee Club possesses, Dr. Stohlmann told us that Glee Club can't get the same good opportunities as the other choirs with the numbers that small.
 So she encouraged us to enroll and show up to the first rehearsal the next day.

 I'm not sure what I was thinking.
 There wasn't really much thought honestly.
 In fact, there was a lot of thought *against* it.
 I had witnessed Discantus and Glee Club not get treated with the same respect in the past, and at the time I wasn't convinced that us joining the Glee Club was going to fix anything.